rahulbale/Natural-Language-Processing/Twitter Analysis/README.md

 - Building a corpus of tweets

 # Model Building and Evaluation
+- Used GloVe for Transfering Tokenized text to vector formate
 - Building using Embedding and LSTM : 0.8056

 - Plot of Loss and Accuracy of model